vuejs-jp/vuefes-2024/apps/web/app/content/en/privacy.md

 For more information on adjusting or changing your web browser settings, please refer to your web browser's help screen.
 Please note that if you disable cookies used on the Conference website, it may affect your use of the website, for example, you may not be able to access certain parts of the website or you may not be able to use all or part of the website.
 Please be aware of this beforehand.

-Cookies on this website are stored for a maximum of two years from the date of the user's last visit to this website.
+Cookies on this website are stored for a maximum of two years from the date of the User's last visit to this website.

 ## Continuous Improvement